 Human bodies are exceptionally good at making complicated things routine, like driving cars down busy roadways at the same time that we’re singing along to music and adjusting the mirrors.
 This is really useful because it means I don’t have to waste my precious mental resources relearning everyday things, like how to move my hand to some food and bring it up to my mouth.
-Once I learn how to do it, my body just does it and I’m free to preserve my very precious resource of conscious attention for other really important things, like determining which of those things in the environment is safe or dangerous.
+Once I learn how to do it, my Healthy Body just does it and I’m free to preserve my very precious resource of conscious attention for other really important things, like determining which of those things in the environment is safe or dangerous.

 One side effect of this continuous automation system is that once something becomes routine, we basically lose sight of the fact that it’s happening.
 It’s almost like it becomes invisible and we forget we’re even doing it.
 This can be challenging when it comes to managing stress.
 Many people speed up when they feel stressed.
 They try to cope by getting busier and doing more things more quickly.
 When we cope like that over and over, without any conscious awareness of what we’re actually doing, we can end up making challenging situations even worse.